equilibriumdata/equilibriumdata.github.io/guide/CODATA.md

 The task group did work on at least one further project in 1988 - 1990, some of which was finally published as a journal article (Parker and Khodakovskii 1995) where the authors state: “This paper is concerned with the evaluation and selection of the thermochemical properties of the aqueous ions Fe2+ and Fe3+ and with those related key compounds that are in the ‘key network’.
 The evaluation of the above mentioned species is part of a study of the thermochemical properties of iron and some of its compounds, undertaken as part of a larger international project of thermodynamic tables under the auspices of the CODATA Task Group on Chemical Thermodynamic Tables.”

 The work of Parker and Khodakovskii (1995) has later been used in the NEA TDB review of iron.
-Part 1 of this NEA review, comprising 1082 pages of documentation, has been published (Lemire et al. 2013), part 2 is still pending.

 **Task Group on Geothermodynamic Data** – This Task Group was started in 1984 with the goal of extending the CODATA work on accurate thermodynamic properties of simple, well-defined chemical compounds to the more complex minerals encountered by geologists.
 Preliminary reports were issued but the resources were not available to produce a comprehensive database of mineral thermodynamics (Lide and Wood 2012).